 Australian Bush Food

-If you want to experience real traditional food, there are many native plants that you can find in the Outback like the Quandong, popular in the desert, bush tomatoes, australia desert raisin, finger lime, just to name a few.
-There are literally hundreds of them, each region has its own native local plants and Australian Aboriginal food.
+If you want to experience real traditional food, there are many native plants that you can find in the Outback like the Quandong, popular in the desert, bush tomatoes, Australia desert raisin, finger lime, to name a few.
+There are literally hundreds of them, and each region has its own native local plants and Australian Aboriginal food.

-A good way to learn about Aboriginal Food is to join an Aboriginal Culture Tour where you will learn about the beneficial ancient use of the native plants.
-Some aboriginal tours also offer a meal after visiting the bushplants.
-In all Australian National Parks there are guided aboriginal tours available.
-Another great opportunity to experience Aussie bush tucker is in the Desert Park in Alice Springs or in the Kakadu National Park.
+A good way to learn about Aboriginal Food is to join an Aboriginal Culture Tour to learn about the beneficial ancient use of the native plants.
+Some aboriginal tours also offer a meal after visiting the bush plants.
+In all Australian National Parks, there are guided aboriginal tours available.
+Another great opportunity to experience Aussie bush tucker is in the Desert Park in Alice Springs or the Kakadu National Park.

 Australian Damper Bread

-On Australian Outback Tours you will also have the opportunity to taste the damper bread, the typical bush bread baked over hot coals in campsites.
+On Outback Tours, you will also have the opportunity to taste the traditional Australian damper bread, the typical bush bread baked over hot coals in campsites.
 Yummy!

 Traditional Australian Desserts

 The Pavlova is an institution among the Australian sweets.
-With simple ingredients like crispy meringue, whipped cream and fresh fruits toppings this is a beloved cake by Australian families.
-Although it is a very rich cake is worth trying it.
-Here is my fave mini version of the Pavlova!
+With simple ingredients like crispy meringue, whipped cream, and fresh fruits toppings, Australian families love this beloved cake.
+Although it is a wealthy cake is worth trying.
+Here is my fave mini version of the Pavlova.

-If you have a sweet tooth, then you must try the Lamingtons which is the official National Cake of Australia.
+If you have a sweet tooth, you must try the Lamingtons, Australia’s official national cake.
 Lamingtons are square-shaped sponges in a chocolate dip with crispy coconut.
 It’s popular to have them with a fresh cup of tea or coffee.

-More sweet treats worth trying are the Anzac Biscuits, and tons of cookies varieties with local flavors and nuts.
+More sweet treats worth trying are the Anzac Biscuits and tons of cookies varieties with local flavours and nuts.

-I couldn’t bring this post without mentioning the Australian Vegemite, a salty yeast extract spread similar to the British Marmite.
-For most Aussies is an institution as this used to be a common spread on toasts for breakfast, for others is sheer poison (me included but I a not an Aussie!).
+I couldn’t bring this post without mentioning the Australian Vegemite and a salty yeast extract spread similar to the British Marmite.
+For most Aussies is an institution as this used to be a common spread on toasts for breakfast.
+For others is sheer poison (me included, but I a not an Aussie!).

-So if this is my list of the most popular Australian Food, what about the Australian Beer and Australian Wine?
+If this is my list of the most iconic Australian foods, what about the Australian Beer and Australian Wine?
 I would need a separate blog to write about it.
 For now, check out this post about Barossa Valley Food & Wine Experience.

-Australia boasts some of the best multi-ethnical restaurants as well as modern Australian restaurants with a deeper synergy of these exotic cultures and international cuisines.
+Australia boasts some of the best multi-ethnical restaurants and modern Australian cuisine restaurants with a deeper synergy of these exotic cultures and international cuisines.

 I recently wrote a post about the top food and wine regions of Australia.